waqasraza123/stealth-trails-blockchain/README.md

-Stealth Trails - A decentralized bank.
+Stealth Trails - A decentralized bank based on Ethereum.
 More on it, later....